dd86k/alicedbg/README.md

 | Debug | `dub build` |
 | Release | `dub build -b release-nobounds` |

+## With make

+Planned.

-## Without DUB
+## Manually

-Without DUB, it's still possible to compile the project, but I believe you'll have to reference every file (by module name is okay).
+It's still possible to compile the project by referencing every source files.
 The `-betterC` switch is optional, but recommended.